knightsUCF/City-Builder-Architects-Production/GDD.md

+# Chopping Wood

+Simply shake the tree.
+(Google shaking wobbling code.)
+And then have the tree disappear with some slight animation like in Kingdoms and Castles: https://www.fig.co/campaigns/kingdoms-and-castles

 # Building Skyscrapers

 Perhaps a meeple building a skyscraper might seem silly.
 So perhaps we can use the crane asset from "Game Concept Starter Pack".
 In that case the player places the worker into the crane.
 Purchasing a crane could be required for building tall buildings.
 In that case perhaps we could still just use one worker.
 Or maybe more workers.